ASlawinska/diplomaPro/README.md

 ## NAME: Projekt

 ## General info
-Repository contains example booking fly webpage which is diploma thesis.
+Repository contains example booking flight ticket webpage which is diploma thesis.
 This code was written for the needs of AFM studies.

 ## Use technology
 * HTML5